ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 For more information on how to specify the target session, refer to [Specify Target Session with Cylc7 Suites](https://opus.nci.org.au/display/DAE/Run+Cylc7+Suites#RunCylc7Suites-SpecifyTargetSession).

 !!! tip
-    You can simultaneously submit multiple {{ model }} runs using the same persistent session without needing to start a new one.
-Hence, the process of specifying the target persistent session for {{ model }} should only be done once.
-Then, to run {{ model }}, you just need to ensure that you have an active persistent session named like the target one you specified above.
-If the persistent session is not active, simply [start one](#start-a-new-persistent-session).
+    You can simultaneously submit multiple {{ model }} runs using the same _persistent session_ without needing to start a new one.
+Hence, the process of specifying the target _persistent session_ for {{ model }} should only be done once.
+Then, to run {{ model }}, you just need to ensure that you have an active _persistent session_ named like the target one you specified above.
+If the _persistent session_ is not active, simply [start one](#start-a-new-persistent-session).

-#### Terminate a persistent session
+#### Terminate a _persistent session_
 !!! tip
-    Logging out of a *Gadi* login node or an ARE terminal instance will not affect your persistent session.
+    Logging out of a *Gadi* login node or an ARE terminal instance will not affect your _persistent session_.

-To stop a persistent session, run:
+To stop a _persistent session_, run:
 ```
 persistent-sessions kill <persistent-session-uuid>
 ```
 !!! warning
-    When you terminate a persistent session, any model running on that session will stop.
-Therefore, you should check whether you have any active model runs before terminating a persistent session.
+    When you terminate a _persistent session_, any model running on that session will stop.
+Therefore, you should check whether you have any active model runs before terminating a _persistent session_.

 ### Rose/Cylc/MOSRS setup